retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

 Running the calculation
 ~~~~~~~~~~~~~~~~~~~~~~~

-So we have built the graph, now it's time to run the entire calculation which the graph frames.
-In order to run the calculation from the graph root to a specific node, call :py:meth:`PGraph.combine() <retentioneering.graph.p_graph.PGraph.combine>` method with a single paramter ``node`` which accepts the corresponding node object.
-The result is represented as :py:meth:`Eventstream <retentioneering.eventstream.eventstream.Eventstream>` class.
+So we have built the graph, now it's time to run the entire calculation which
+the graph frames.
+In order to run the calculation from the graph root to a specific node,
+call :py:meth:`PGraph.combine() <retentioneering.graph.p_graph.PGraph.combine>`
+method with a single parameter ``node`` which accepts the corresponding node object.
+The result is represented as the
+:py:meth:`Eventstream <retentioneering.eventstream.eventstream.Eventstream>` class.

 .. code-block:: python